Bassna/Roleplaying-Menu/README.md

 - {UTCDateTime} - Automatically inputs the current Date and Time UTC.
 - {NumberOfWeeksFromToday} - Enter a number to calculate the date X weeks from today automatically.
 - {RandomNumber} - Inputs a random number 1-100.
+- {DoNotEnter} - Will not automatically press the Enter key on the RP line at the end.

 ![SPECIAL](https://github.com/Bassna/Roleplaying-Menu/assets/33616653/5f4f24a8-9fa6-4fda-9206-a71a1e4ff634)